 Criminal Defense Claims Handled by Thomas Law Offices

-A criminal defense attorney can fight on behalf of you and make sure your voice is heard whether you’re due to appear in court, are petitioning a charge, or are fighting to expunge a DUI or DWI charge on your criminal record.
+A criminal defense attorney can fight on behalf of you and make sure your voice is heard whether you’re due to appear in court, are petitioning a charge, or are fighting to expunge a charge on your criminal record.

 At Thomas Law Offices, our attorneys are currently taking cases for the following areas of criminal defense: